 According to local legend, this wall has been whitewashed over many times.
 But brace yourself: the figure always reappears.

-Maes-Yr-Onnen Congregational Chapel, Glasbury-on-Wye, Powys
+Maes-yr-Onnen Congregational Chapel, Glasbury-on-Wye, Powys

-St Gwendoline's Church, Talgarth
+St Gwendoline's Church, Talgarth, Powys

 In the beautiful village of Talgarth the 14th century St Gwendoline’s Church dominates the skyline.
 Here, one of Wales’ most important Christian figures was converted to his faith: Howell Harris, who helped lead the first Welsh Methodist Revival.
 He preached passionately all around Wales, but his heart belonged here.
 He was quite a celebrity in his day too: 20,000 people were said to have attended his funeral.
 He is buried by the altar rails.

 To go inside, ask for the keys at the village’s Visitor Information Centre.
-You'll find a lovely, small museum about his life a mile outside Talgarth too, based at his old home, Coleg Trefeca.
+You'll find a lovely, small museum about Howell Harris' life a mile outside Talgarth too, based at his old home, Coleg Trefeca.
 Today, this building is also a centre for spiritual retreat, continuing the work its committed old owner began.

 Brecon Cathedral, Brecon, Powys